Why is the record-breaking 2024 General Election important for representation and our young people?

 polling station image

-Last Friday, Britain woke up to a new government, and the Labour Party took the victory.
+On 5th July 2024, the UK woke up to a new government, with the Labour Party winning a majority.
 After 13 years under the Conservative government, Keir Starmer, leader of the Labour Party became the prime minister.
 The election results have been deemed as record-breaking for more reasons than one.
 Whilst we have seen the most conservative cabinet ministers lose their seats in history and Liberal Democrats securing their highest seat count since their formation.
 The most transformative result of the record-breaking election was the representation of the elected MPs.

 A record number of 90 ethnic minority MPs have been elected, and the new parliament comes closer than ever before to reflecting the diversity of the electorate, with 13.8% MPs elected and the electorate estimates that 14% of the population are from an ethnic minority background.
 In the space of 40 years we have gone from zero to nearly 1 in 7 MPs being from an ethnic minority background.
 While we have seen our first British Asian Prime Minister leave, this election result has embedded a new norm of ethnic diversity in parliament.